SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

 In this step, you will create an Integration flow in SAP Cloud Integration that will act as an auxiliary endpoint for Azure Traffic Manager.

 **Important:** The following steps need to executed for both SAP Cloud Integration tenants.
-## Setup Policy Endpoint for Azure Traffic Manager
+## Setup Monitoring Endpoint for Azure Traffic Manager

 1. Go to the SAP Cloud Integration web interface of your first subaccount, either via the SAP Integration Suite launchpad as shown in [Setting SAP Cloud Integration](../01-SetupCloudIntegration/README.md).

-2. Open a new tab in your browser and go to https://github.com/SAP-samples/btp-cloud-integration-intelligent-routing/blob/mission/02-SetupPolicyEndpoint/flow-azuretm.zip and **Download** the ZIP File containing the Integration Package with the sample Integration Flow for SAP Cloud Integration.
+2. Open a new tab in your browser and go to https://github.com/SAP-samples/btp-cloud-integration-intelligent-routing/blob/mission/02-SetupMonitoringEndpoint/flow-azuretm.zip and **Download** the ZIP File containing the Integration Package with the sample Integration Flow for SAP Cloud Integration.

 ![Download Button on GitHub](./images/01.png)